WMST-100 Introduction to Women's Studies

 WMST-300 Women and Violence

 Examines some of the many kinds of violence involving women, including pornography, sexual harassment, battering, and rape.
 Considers the effects of such violence, as well as possible responses, including raising awareness, establishing and enforcing a variety of laws, training individuals in self-defense, and engaging in various forms of activism.
-Also includes some training in women's self-defense by a certified instructor.
+Also includes some training in women's self-defense.

 WMST-313 Women in Art

-.
 A study of the historic perception and the social history of the role of women in art: as artist, as subject of art, and as patron (audience) of art.
 Emphasizes exploration and debate over issues affecting present day perceptions about the woman artist of the past and the future.
+Same asa ARTH-313.
+Prerequisite: Sophomore standing.

 WMST-313T Women in Art